 The center of mass in the solar system is called the Barycenter.
 Usually it’s contained within the mass of the sun, but not always.
 When it’s outside the mass of the sun, the Earth is just orbiting around empty space.

 14. Not everyone in Columbus’ time thought the world was flat.

 Scholars and educated people knew the world was round.
 In fact, Columbus underestimated the size of the world.
 If he hadn’t come across the “West Indies,” he and his shipmates would have starved to death.

 27. Life expectancy wasn’t actually in the thirties during the MiddIe Ages.

-It’s true that life expectancy in the Middle Ages and earlier was lower, but the average was pulled down by a high infant mortality rate.
-The typical person who made it to adulthood in medieval England could expect to live into their sixties.
+Life expectancy in the Middle Ages was lower, but that’s because the average age was pulled down by a high infant mortality rate.
+If you survived to adulthood in medieval England, you could expect to live into your sixties.

 32. The Coriolis effect does not actually make water rotate in different directions while flushing toilets and draining bathtubs.

-The Coriolis effect does affect large bodies of water, and can alter ocean currents and weather systems, but it’s far too weak to affect draining water.
-The hemisphere you’re in doesn’t actually change the direction water drains.
+It is a thing, but it’s too weak to affect draining water.
+Despite popular belief, hemisphere you’re in doesn’t actually change the direction water drains in.

 This post has been updated to meet our attribution standards.